CP1404/Practicals/prac_03/README.md

 [exceptions_to_complete.py](exceptions_to_complete.py)
 and complete the program by following the `TODO` comment instructions.

-Note: PyCharm will probably give you a warning that `result` "may be undefined".
+[!NOTE] PyCharm will probably give you a warning that `result` "may be undefined".
 This is safe to ignore.
 It's not a PEP8 formatting warning, it's PyCharm thinking that you might somehow exit the loop before defining `result` .
 Since we're controlling how we exit the loop, we know this problem will not occur.